cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 ### Back up and restore

-For backup and restore operations, you can use the [preconfigured CloudBees CI Cluster Operations job](#create-daily-backups-using-a-cloudbeees-ci-cluster-operations-job) to automatically perform a daily backup, which can be used for Amazon EFS and Amazon EBS storage.
+For backup and restore operations, you can use the [preconfigured CloudBees CI Cluster Operations job](#create-daily-backups-using-a-cloudbees-ci-cluster-operations-job) to automatically perform a daily backup, which can be used for Amazon EFS and Amazon EBS storage.

-[Velero](#create-a-velero-backup) is an alternative for services that use Amazon EBS as storage.
+[Velero](#create-a-velero-backup-schedule) is an alternative for services that use Amazon EBS as storage.
 Velero not only takes a backup of the PVC snapshots, but also takes a backup of any other defined Kubernetes resources.

 > [!NOTE]
 > There is no alternative for services using Amazon EFS storage.
 Although [AWS Backup](https://aws.amazon.com/backup/) includes this Amazon EFS drive as a protected resource, there is not currently a best practice to dynamically restore Amazon EFS PVCs.
 For more information, refer to [Issue 39](https://github.com/cloudbees/terraform-aws-cloudbees-ci-eks-addon/issues/39).

-#### Create daily backups using a CloudBeees CI Cluster Operations job
+#### Create daily backups using a CloudBees CI Cluster Operations job

 The [CloudBees Backup plugin](https://docs.cloudbees.com/docs/cloudbees-ci/latest/backup-restore/cloudbees-backup-plugin) is enabled for all controllers and the operations center using [Amazon S3 as storage](https://docs.cloudbees.com/docs/cloudbees-ci/latest/backup-restore/cloudbees-backup-plugin#_amazon_s3).
 The preconfigured **backup-all-controllers** [Cluster Operations](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/cluster-operations) job is scheduled to run daily from the operations center to back up all controllers.